-- Artwork images: If this is a solo exhibit, the artist must submit 10-20 jpeg images (no larger than 1024 x 768 pixels at 300 dpi) of artwork.
-If this is a group exhibit, the curator, gallery, or organization must submit 5-10 jpeg images of artwork by EACH participating artist.
-All works of art must be completed in the past 5 years.
+- Artwork images: If this is a solo exhibit, the artist must submit 10-20 high quality (3500 pixels x 3500 pixels or larger), sample images of artwork.
+If this is a group exhibit (2 or more artists), the curator, gallery, or organizers must submit 3-5 sample images of artwork by EACH participating artist.

-- Image list: Include the following information for each uploaded image: title of work, medium, dimensions (height x width x depth), and date completed.
+- Image list: Include the following information for each uploaded image: Name of artist, title of work, medium, dimensions (height x width x depth or duration), and date completed.

-- Exhibit statement: Briefly describe the medium, artistic process, and inspiration of the art.
-Explain the message you would like to convey through this exhibit.
+- Exhibit statement: Describe the medium, artistic process, and inspiration of the art.
+Explain the message or concept you would like to convey through this exhibit.

 - Originality: All artwork is original in concept and /or presentation.

 - Artistic Impression: Strength of the artwork is shown based on technique, concept of work, execution, and application of artistic abilities.

 - Appropriateness: Does the artist identify as Asian, Asian American, Pacific Islander, or have an ethnic background that originates from a region of Asia or Pacific Islands.

 Length of exhibits Exhibits will run for approximately 10 weeks depending on other programming activities at the AARC.

 Exhibit space AARC is not a museum gallery.
 Exhibit spaces available include a ballroom, the lobby area, and the adjoining hallways.
 A secured glass display case located in the lobby is also available for smaller work, such as jewelry, ceramics, small 3-D sculptures, and small 2-D work.